And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 She said that the roles of the uninsured could be paired significantly through other parts of the package, including expanded Medicare discounts and blah, blah, blah, blah, blah.

-Uh it was striking.
+It was striking.

-People watching this, people run hand came to conclusion these guys are going to wipe it out.
+People watching this, people run hand came to the conclusion these guys are going to wipe it out.

-Now, not the end of the trail, of course, this is going to go to the Supreme Court, but it is important what the lower court rulings are.
+This is going to go to the Supreme Court, but it is important what the lower court rulings are.

-They were all anti Obamacare.
+They were all anti-Obamacare.

-LA Times and the uh and the Associated Press acknowledging here the government's got a problem.
+So you have two different disparate stories, L.A.
+Times and the Associated Press acknowledging here the government's got a problem.

 They cannot.